Last year we had 84 dancers and 6 instructors; they came from 10 states and British Columbia! We look forward to seeing you this year!

 Dance for Joy! presents

-A Collaborative Cross-step Waltz Weekend!
+Collaborative Cross-step Waltz Weekend 2025

-Pre-requisite: Comfortable with waltz basics, Cross-step waltz experience preferred.
+Pre-requisite: Comfortable with Waltz basics, Cross‑step Waltz experience preferred.
 This workshop weekend is not recommended for beginning dancers.

-Workshop is at Om Culture, 2210 N Pacific Street, Seattle.
+Location: Om Culture, 2210 N Pacific Street, Seattle.

 Tentative Schedule — subject to change |